 Both tests are subject to the tie-breaker provision of an applicable double tax treaty.
 If the tax treaty treats a company as resident in another country and not as a UK resident, the company will also be treated as non-UK resident for domestic UK tax purposes.
-It is notable that the treaties which the UK has renegotiated in the past few years generally do not contain the standard tie-breaker based on the company's "place of effective management".
-As a result, the tax treaty status of a company which is managed in the UK but incorporated, for example, in the Netherlands, will be uncertain pending agreement between the two revenue authorities ("competent authority" agreement).
-The UK Government has said it will propose similar provisions in its bilateral negotiations in the future.
+It is notable that the treaties which the UK has renegotiated in the past few years generally do not contain the standard tie-breaker based on the company's "place of effective management" ("POEM").
+As a result, the tax treaty status of a company which is managed in the UK but incorporated, for example, in the Netherlands, will be uncertain pending agreement between the two revenue authorities ("mutual agreement procedure" ("MAP")).
+The UK Government has said it will propose similar provisions in its bilateral negotiations in the future and has agreed to the replacement of POEM with MAP under Article 4 of the Multilateral Convention to implement the BEPS treaty changes.